w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 This grant proposal is a follow-up to the Ocelloids Monitoring SDK, previously delivered and available here: https://github.com/w3f/Grant-Milestone-Delivery/pull/934

 The objective of this grant is to develop an open-source monitoring service using the Ocelloids SDK.
-This service will monitor XCM transfers across Asset Hub and selected parachains.
-The primary purpose is to offer exchanges, custodians and other institutions on Asset Hub an efficient means of tracking asset transfers across different parachains.
-Additionally, we will abstract the underlying pallets responsible for initiating XCM transfers and managing assets, which varies for each parachain.
-Users will have access to an HTTP API to subscribe to XCM transfers and manage their subscriptions.
-A Docker image will be provided to facilitate service deployment.
+This service will monitor XCM transfers across selected parachains.
+The primary purpose is to offer service providers integrating with a single chain (Asset Hub as starting point) and monitoring effects on other chains that are connected via HRMP and that use XCM as their message format.
+The service will support connecting to the configured networks through light clients in order to reduce infrastructure overhead for service providers.
+Users will have access to a self-hosted HTTP API to subscribe to XCM transfers and manage their subscriptions.
+A public Docker image will be published to facilitate service deployment.

 ## Project Details

-This service is designed for use alongside an Asset Hub node deployment and the Asset Transfer API.
-The goal is to provide exchanges, custodians and institutions with an easily deployable and manageable monitoring solution for tracking their asset flows across parachains.
-The service will also be available for any user interested in monitoring XCM transfers between Asset Hub and parachains.

-The service will support bidirectional XCM transfers between Asset Hub and selected parachains.
-It is not feasible to provide generic support for all Asset Hub-parachain channels due to differences in pallets used for asset management and XCM message initialization.
-For asset management, some parachains use FRAME `assets` pallet while others use ORML `tokens` pallet.
-There are also networks, like Equilibrium, who uses their own custom pallet.
-For XCM messages, some parachains use Polkadot `xcm` pallet while others use ORML `xtokens` pallet.
-To keep the project manageable, our initial focus will be on supporting Moonbeam, Astar, and Acala.
-In the future, we plan to expand support to include more channels and XCM protocols.
+The service will support bidirectional XCM reserve-based transfers between selected parachains.

+The flow of the monitoring will work as follows:

+1. The service will monitor on the origin chain for the event `xcmpqueue.xcmpMessageSent` associated to the extrinsic sent by accounts of interest.
+The service will extract the XCM message hash from this event.
+3. The service will query the storage in `parachainSystem.hrmpOutboundMessages` at the block of the event to get all outbound messages and filter for recipient chain IDs that are supported.
+Subsequently it will decode the message data to get the set of XCM instructions to filter for combinations of instructions related to reserve-based transfers (i.e. `ReserveAssetDeposited`, `WithdrawAsset`, and `DepositAsset`).
+Then, it will get the `blake2-256` hash of the message data to match it with the message hash obtained in Step 1.
+The service will store a persistent task to be matched in subsequent steps.
+4. At the destination chain, the service will monitor for the events `xcmpqueue.success` and `xcmpqueue.fail`.
+It will match the message hash extracted from these events with the message hash of the origin.
+5. It will send a notification to the configured webhook to inform of the status of the XCM transfer along with contextual information.
+See section [Notifications](#notifications) for details.

 Before using the service, users will need to configure the supported networks and connection providers.
 An example configuration can be found in the section [Service Configuration](#service-configuration).
-We will support connections to the network using both RPC clients and light clients, although light client support may be limited due to technical challenges.
+We will support connections to the network using both RPC clients and light clients.
 Further details on supported Substrate clients can be found in the [Supported Substrate Clients](#supported-substrate-clients) section.

 The service will expose an HTTP API for users to add subscriptions, specifying the channels they want to monitor and the accounts involved.
 Users can create multiple subscriptions and modify or delete them as needed.
 Users can also set up webhook endpoints to receive notifications related to their transfers.
 Detailed information about the API will be provided in the [Subscriptions API](#subscriptions-api) section.

+To keep the project manageable, the current scope includes support for Asset Hub, Astar and Acala.
+In the future, we plan to expand support to include more chains.

 ### Notifications